kkinch/dummy-docs/README.md

 Install the necessary software:

-1. pip install sphinx
-2. pip install f5-sphinx-theme
-3. pip install recommonmark
-4. pip install cloud-sptheme
-5. pip install sphinxjp.themes.sphinxjp
-6. pip install sphinxjp.themes.basicstrap
+pip install -r requirements.txt

-You can choose one of the following methods for viewing the web site:
+Choose one of the following methods for viewing the web site:

 Local web directory
 -------------------